1. A third of bananas sold in the UK is Fairtrade

 4. Bananas are the backbone of many countries’ economies

-Trading bananas is the cornerstone of many developing countries’ economies, with an estimated global export value of $7 billion.
-It is believed that for more than 450 million people in developing countries, bananas (and plantains) are essential staple crops.
+Trading bananas is the cornerstone of many lower-income countries’ economies, with an estimated global export value of $7 billion.
+It is believed that for more than 450 million people in lower-income countries, bananas (and plantains) are essential staple crops.

 5. Where do bananas come from?

 Originally, bananas came from Asia but today they come from all over the world.
 Most of the bananas sold in the UK come from Latin America, whereas India produces the most bananas overall.
 90% of all Fairtrade bananas come from Latin America and the Caribbean.
-There are currently 173 Fairtrade certified banana organisations (co-operatives and plantations), representing 25,000 farmers and workers in 18 countries.
+There are currently 258 Fairtrade certified banana organisations (co-operatives and commercial farms), representing over 36,480 farmers and workers in 16 countries.

 6. Is a banana a fruit, herb or tree?